ntlinh16/cloudal/examples/configuration/README.md

+Here are some examples to configuring some applications/services on reserved hosts.

 ## Example 1: Configuring Docker on running hosts on G5k
 In this example, we provision some nodes on Grid5000 and then install Docker and configure the environment to ensure that Docker runs on these nodes.